sst/guide/_chapters/storing-secrets-in-serverless-apps.md

 Note that, you want to decrypt your secrets **outside** your Lambda function handler.
 This is because you only need to do this once per Lambda function invocation.
 Your secrets will get decrypted on the first invocation and you'll simply use the same value in subsequent invocations.

-So in summary, you want to store your sensitive data in SSM.
+So, in summary, you want to store your sensitive data in SSM.
 Store the SSM parameter name in your config.
 When the Lambda function runs, use the environment it's running in to figure out which SSM parameter to use.
 Finally, decrypt the secret outside your Lambda handler function.

 Next, we'll look at how we can setup our API Gateway custom domains to work across environments.